 The more they realize what makes themselves proud, the more inclined they'll be to do more of the same.

-Dive into swimming lessons
+Dive into swim lessons

 Start the new year right and make goals of learning how to swim.
-Kids ages 4 months and older can take swimming lessons at Goldfish Swim School, so stop in a location near you to sign up today!
+Kids ages 4 months and older can take swim lessons at Goldfish Swim School, so stop in a location near you to sign up today!
 Our WOW! customer service, 90-degree pool temperature and vibrant atmosphere are only some of the reasons parents and children love Goldfish Swim School.
 You'll see.